gzandiemer/vue-user-profile-search/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### TO DO:

+# refactor userdetailmodal

-# fix not passing unit tests
+# fix overflow problem

-# increase unit test coverage
  # move select button below search bar on mobiles

 # move search icon to placeholder

 # more styling of the card? and buttons? a d user cards?
+# update snapshots and unit tests

+#

 # format. refactor and comment on the main files